Raku/doc/CONTRIBUTING.md

 You can create index entries and invisible anchors with `X<|thing,category>`.
 To make them visible activate debug mode.

-### Viewport size

-If you change the layout please check different screen sizes.
-Debug mode will display the viewport size in the bottom left corner.

 ### Broken links